nadia-polikarpova/cse130-web/lectures/00-hello.md

 ## Your Resources

 - Discussion section: Fri 2pm
-    - CENTR 109 and/or on Zoom
+    - PCYNH 109 and/or on Zoom
     - same room/Zoom link as lecture
 - Office hours
     - every day, check calendar